trey-rosius/package-delivery-microservice/README.md

 ```

-First, we want to make sure we're only retrieving active users, then we pass in the user type(e.g CUSTOMER).
+First, we want to make sure we're only retrieving active users.

+`"EQ": {"is_active": True}`

+Then, we pass in the user type(e.g CUSTOMER).

+`"EQ": {"user_type": user_type}`

-We're getting 10 results back at a time.
-So we set the page limit to 10.
-If more than 10 records are available, the query returns with a token to get the next 10 results.
+We set the page limit to 10, because we need to retrieve results in batches of 10.
+If more than 10 records are available, the query returns with a token to get the next batch.

 We'll pass in this query into the `query_state` method and get the output